Austria

 Salaries are set by an external authority/civil servant status for some staff

-This applies to 3 other countries: Flanders, Luxembourg, Portugal
+This applies to one other country: Portugal

 58% Salaries for senior administrative staff